tajuar-akash-hub/Bengali_Hate_Speech_Detection_Using_BanglaBERT_-_XLM_R_/README.md

-# Hate_Speech_Detection

-# About the Repository: Bengali Hate Speech Detection Using BanglaBERT and XLM-R
+# Bengali Hate Speech Detection Using BanglaBERT and XLM-R

 ## Overview
 This repository showcases an advanced implementation for detecting Bengali hate speech using **BanglaBERT** and **XLM-R** models.
 It incorporates cutting-edge deep learning techniques, preprocessing methods, and tools to classify Bengali text into hate or non-hate speech categories.
 The repository is structured to provide an end-to-end solution, from data processing to model training and deployment.